-The heyday of Irish music in the U.S. might have passed in the 1990s, but the genre has undeniable staying power, as evidenced by acts coming to the Chandler Center for the Arts: We Banjo 3 on February 4 and Rhythm of the Dance on February 26.
-Get into the Irish spirit with Irish Ways…
+The heyday of Irish music in the U.S. might have passed in the 1990s, but the genre has undeniable staying power, as evidenced by acts coming to the Chandler Center for the Arts: We Banjo 3 on Feb.
+4, 2023 and Rhythm of the Dance on Feb.
+26, 2023.
+Get into the Irish spirit with…

 Music Review: Black Ivory Soul